bootstrap-ruby/bootstrap-editable-rails/README.md

 and must respond with 2xx (means _success_) status code if successful.

-For example, scaffold goes well because default dataType is json.
+For example, scaffold works well by 204 because default dataType is json.

 ```ruby
 def update